Lunar arithmetic: Magic squares of squares using lunar arithmetic

 A magic square of squares is a magic square formed by squares of numbers.
-It is not known whether there are magic square of square of order 3 with the usual addition and multiplication of integers.
-However, it has been observed that, if we consider the lunar arithmetic operations, there are an infinity of magic squares of squares of order 3.
+It is not known whether there are any magic squares of squares of order 3 with the usual addition and multiplication of integers.
+However, it has been observed that, if we consider the lunar arithmetic operations, there are an infinite amount of magic squares of squares of order 3.
 Here is an example: